Guidelines for Volunteering

 - Volunteer efforts must be approved by the Projects Committee.

-- Volunteer efforts for any of our Partners are approved if they provide educational or environmental benefits toward meeting the TMN mission.
+- Volunteer efforts for any of our Partners can be approved if they provide educational or environmental benefits toward meeting the TMN mission.
 A list of current partners is on the Chapter website.
+Note: Service hours for Partners are not automatically approved.
+It is quite possible for Partners to want us to take on tasks that we cannot do within TMN Guidelines.

 - If an effort has not already been approved, the member can complete the Request for Volunteer Service Approval form and submit it for consideration.